EducationalWave

 Strength in numbers also provides a sense of security for workers, knowing that they have the backing of a larger group when addressing grievances or pushing for improvements within the workplace.
 Employers may be more inclined to take workers' demands seriously when faced with a unified front, leading to more successful negotiations and potentially better outcomes for employees.

-Related Pros and Cons of Surgical Tech
+Related Pros and Cons of Activia Yogurt

 Furthermore, increased bargaining power resulting from union mergers can lead to more substantial gains for workers, such as higher wages, improved benefits packages, and enhanced job security.
 This collective strength can help level the playing field between labor and management, ensuring that workers' rights and interests are adequately represented and protected.